pvaswindas/AWS-HOSTING-EC2-NGINX-DJANGO-POSTGRES/README.md

 - On the EC2 dashboard, choose the instances or simply click on "Launch Instance."
 - To create a new instance, click on "Launch Instance."
 - In the "Name and tags" section, enter your project name (optional).
-- Choose an operating system from the Application and OS Images section, like Ubuntu or Linux.
+- Choose an operating system from the Application and OS Images section, `I prefer Ubuntu`.
 - Select an instance type that aligns with the requirements of your project.
 - Here we are configuring an EC2 instance with Ubuntu 64-bit OS and t3.micro type, eligible for AWS Free Tier.
 - Create and download your PEM file from the "Key pair" section, giving it your project name.
+  `Store the PEM file in an appropriate directory and do not delete it, as it cannot be recreated.`
 - Verify EC2 instance network settings and permissions: Ensure "Allow SSH," "Allow HTTPS," and "Allow HTTP" are enabled.
 Then, click "Launch Instance."